Growing Fruit, Berries and Nuts

 Summer temperatures above 100°F are ideal.

-Requires one to four 'Kerman' cultivars to bear nuts and one 'Peters'
+Requires one to four 'Kerman' plants to bear nuts and one 'Peters'

 Often grown for flowers in spring and red leaves in fall.
 Fruiting